draconas1/stellaris-mods/mj2024-cp/condan_README.txt

 Contributers: Draconas

 You are reading this?
 A player?
-Nah, you're probably MrFreake or anotherPDX employee tasked with the thankless job of making sure we all comply with the MODJAM Rules.
+Nah, you're probably MrFreake or another PDX employee tasked with the thankless job of making sure we all comply with the MODJAM Rules.
 Hopefully this can give you some pointers as to what and where to check.
 If you are a player this readme contians spoilers.

-This mod requires Synthetic Dawn to operate, all features are gated behind SD DLC
+This mod requires Synthetic Dawn to operate, all features are gated behind the DLC

 Abbreviation: condan.  con from Contingency, dan from SHODAN, my favourite homicidal AI.
+1A6F has no meaning, it's random hex digits.

 Acknowledgements
 While all the work is mine, I must acknowledge those that have gone before that inspired bits of it either concepts, or code.